tillusbacillus/pymol_remote_vscode_plugin/README.md

 - **Right-click on files** (`.pdb`, `.cif`, `.pdb.gz`, `.cif.gz`) → *Load in PyMOL*
 - **Right-click on folders** →
   - *Load All in Folder (non-recursive)*
-  - *Load All in Folder (recursive)*
+  - *Load All in Folder (recursive)* _...for those pesky boltz predictions_
 - **Settings toggle** for reinitializing the PyMOL session on each load
 - Works with multiple selected files or folders
-- Lightweight wrapper script calls your existing `load_structures` function
+- Lightweight wrapper script calls existing `load_structures` function
+  - loading multiple files with the same name adds an index number (e.g. _2) to avoid overwriting files

 ---